 - Demonstrates essential skills relevant to the role through specific examples of accomplishments

 While your resume summary and work experience are important components, don't overlook the significance of other sections that contribute to a well-rounded presentation.
-For more insights on perfecting your resume, be sure to explore our comprehensive guide on how to write a resume.
+View our comprehensive resume writing guide for more tips.

 Top Skills to Include on Your Resume